galvestontx/malicious_prosecution/README.md

 * All evidence supporting the summary in ***File 1 of 9*** are attached as Exhibit's 1 through 10A - including the police statements, which are attached as Exhibit 3-6.
 The [audio](https://github.com/galvestontx/malicious_prosecution/blob/cee3feb0e13e67209791023ee602ef2bd3e9ee39/First_Call.m4a) of the Emergency Call Transcription (Exhibit-A transcription) is now available for download.
 * ***File 2 of 9*** supplements the first file, and includes evidence the court already convicted Alghuti of a crime prior to the first setting scheduled on May 6, 2022.
 This is the result of deliberately intermingling the civil case with the criminal charges.
-* ***New Development*** : ***File 3 of 9*** Analyzes the reason Hatem Alghuti was arrested on May 6 2022 (for the third time) and held for almost a week in county jail (refused food for the entire time I was detained).
+* ***New Development*** : ***File 3 of 9*** Analyzes the reason Hatem Alghuti was arrested on May 6 2022 (for the third time) and held for almost a week at the county concentration camp (refused food for the entire time I was detained).
 Im waiting to receive papers from the court, and still unaware why i was arrested in court, during the scheduled first setting.

 ---